firza16/firza16/README.md

 ### 🚀 About Me

-- 🌱 I’m actively participating in the **Bangkit Academy 2024 Batch 2** program to enhance my skills in backend development and cloud computing.
+- 🌱 I’m actively participating in the **Bangkit Academy 2024 Batch 2** program to enhance my skills in cloud computing, english and soft skill.
 - 💻 Currently learning **Backend Development** and cloud technologies, specifically in **Node.js** and **PostgreSQL**.

 ### 🔧 Tech Stack